JPrendy/JPrendy/README.md

 ### Hi there 👋

-I'm a software engineer in testing based in Dublin, Ireland 🇮🇪.
+I'm a senior software engineer in testing based in Dublin, Ireland 🇮🇪.

 ### My background